How to Remove Eyelash Extensions

-The London Lash Cream Eyelash Extensions Remover is a best-seller and this is for good reason.
+The London Lash Cream Eyelash Extensions Remover is a best-seller and for good reason!
 This high quality product soaks the eyelash extensions without leaking into the eyes, making it one of the safest ways to remove lash extensions.
 It’s perfect for clients with sensitive eyes and for beginner lash technicians.
 We’d also recommend this if a client is suffering an allergic reaction.

 To make the process as straightforward as possible, the product is bright pink in colour to help you with precise application.